FIWARE/ops.Fuel-main-dev/README.md

 ### Features available
 The version 2.1 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 5.1 [6].
-It installs the Icehouse 2014.1.3 release of OpenStack on Ubuntu 12.04.4and the following monitoring modules:
+It installs the Icehouse 2014.1.3 release of OpenStack on Ubuntu 12.04.4 and the following monitoring modules:

 - Nagios 3.5.1
 - Context Broker 0.13
 - NGSI Adapter 1.1.1
 - Event Broker 1.3.1

-- The monitoring node is installed whether in Multi-Node mode or in HA mode on a separate node.
+The monitoring node is installed whether in Multi-Node mode or in HA mode on a separate node.

 #### New features
 - Add nagios notification email